-Choosing a storage access method is an important design consideration.
-As discussed, all data in Ceph is stored in pools-regardless of data type.
-The data itself is stored in the form of objects via the RADOS layer (Figure 2) which:
+Choosing a storage access method is another important design consideration.
+All data in Ceph is stored in pools-regardless of type.
+The data itself is stored in the form of objects via the Reliable Autonomic Distributed Object Store (RADOS) layer (Figure 2) to:

-- Avoids a single point of failure
+- Avoid a single point of failure.

-- Provides data consistency and reliability
+- Providesdata consistency and reliability.

-- Enables data replication and migration
+- Enable data replication and migration.

-- Offers automatic fault detection and recovery
+- Offer automatic fault detection and recovery.